-Any other complaint alleging unlawful discrimination or harassment shall be addressed in accordance with the following procedures:
+Any complaint alleging unlawful discrimination or harassment shall be addressed in accordance with the following procedures:

-1. Notice and Receipt of Complaint: A complainant may inform a direct supervisor, another supervisor, the coordinator, the Superintendent or, if available, a complaint hotline or an ombudsman.
-The employee'scomplainant's direct supervisor may be bypassed in filing a complaint wherewhere the supervisor is the subject of the complaint.
+1. Notice and Receipt of Complaint: A complainant may inform his/hera direct supervisor, another supervisor, the coordinator, the Superintendent or, if available, a complaint hotline or an ombudsman.
+The employee's direct supervisor may be bypassed in filing a complaint where the supervisor is the subject of the complaint.

-The complainant may file a written complaint in accordance with this procedure or may first attempt to resolve the situation informally with the employee's complainant's supervisor before filing a written complaint.
+The complainant may file a written complaint in accordance with this procedure, or if he/she is an employee, or may first attempt to resolve the situation informally with his/her the employee's supervisor.